History of Cameroon in Timeline

 1960: Independence of French-administered Cameroon

-In 1960, the French-administered part of Cameroon became independent as the Republic of Cameroun under President Ahmadou Ahidjo.
+In 1960, the French-administered part of Cameroon gained independence as the Republic of Cameroun, led by President Ahmadou Ahidjo.

 Since independence in 1960, the military has been crucial in supporting Cameroon's authoritarian government.

-On October 1, 1961, the formerly British Southern Cameroons gained independence from the United Kingdom and merged into the Republic of Cameroon to form the Federal Republic of Cameroon.
+On 1 October 1961, the formerly British Southern Cameroons gained independence from the United Kingdom by vote of the UN General Assembly and merged into the Republic of Cameroon to form the Federal Republic of Cameroon.

-In 1961, the southern part of British Cameroons federated with the Republic of Cameroun to form the Federal Republic of Cameroon.
+In 1961, the southern part of British Cameroons federated with the Republic of Cameroun to establish the Federal Republic of Cameroon.

 September 1966: CNU becomes sole legal political party

-In 1971, even after the suppression of the UPC, Ahidjo concentrated power in the presidency.
+In 1971, Ahidjo used the ongoing war with the UPC to concentrate power in the presidency.

 In 1972, the federation was abandoned, and the country was renamed the United Republic of Cameroon.

-In 1975, Paul Biya held office as prime minister.
+In 1975, Paul Biya previously held office as prime minister.

 November 1982: Ahidjo steps down